How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation: The Role of Interpolation in Quadratic Regularization

-\textbf{Preliminaries:} Recall, $\theta_{n}$ denotes model parameters and $L_{T_{n}}$ denotes a task-specific loss for the $n^{\text{th}}$ task; $\theta_{n-1}^{*}$ denotes model parameters at the end of task $n-1$; $\eta$ denotes the learning rate; and $\lambda$ denotes the regularization constant.
+We first establish notations used throughout the paper. $\theta_{n}$ denotes model parameters and $L_{T_{n}}$ denotes a task-specific loss for the $n^{\text{th}}$ task; $\theta_{n-1}^{*}$ denotes model parameters at the end of task $n-1$; $\eta$ denotes the learning rate; and $\lambda$ denotes the regularization constant.
 We use $v^{(k)}$ to index a vector $v$ at location $k$.
-Following prior works, importance scores for regularizing the $n^{\text{th}}$ task, denoted $\alpha_{n-1}$, are calculated during training of tasks 0 to $n-1$ and stay constant as the $n^{\text{th}}$ task proceeds.
-Under these notations, the total loss for learning the $n^{\text{th}}$ task is
+To match the empirical setup in which quadratic regularizers generally function, we assume importance scores for regularizing the $n^{\text{th}}$ task (denoted $\alpha_{n-1}$) are calculated during training of tasks $0$ to $n-1$.
+These scores stay constant as the $n^{\text{th}}$ task proceeds.
+The total loss for learning the $n^{\text{th}}$ task follows \autoref{eq:loss}.

-\textbf{Model Updates:} Computing the gradient of \autoref{eq:loss}, we see the parameter vector, $\theta_{n}$, updates as follows:
+Our analysis into the mechanics of quadratic regularization is based on a decomposition of the parameter updates.
+Specifically, computing the gradient of \autoref{eq:loss}, we see the parameter vector, $\theta_{n}$, updates as follows:

 Rearranging \autoref{eq:vec_update}, we see the $k^{th}$ model parameter updates as follows: